Hormonal acne - The guide

 I have had good experiences with these care products, which is why I am happy to recommend them to for acne prone skin .

 Mild cleanser with our Cleansing Gelto avoid damaging the skin barrier, but still remove all dirt and deposits from the skin.
 A cleanser AM and PM is often recommended.
 However, I have also found that an evening cleanser is even better for the skin!
-But that's something you have to find out for yourself.
+But that is something you have to find out for yourself.

 • Azelaic acid is the active ingredient for blemishes.
 It is of plant origin and provides all-round care for blemished skin.
 It soothes inflammation, reduces redness and mattifies oily shine.
 It also has an antibacterial effect and strengthens the skin's protective barrier.
 It attacks spots and pimples exactly where it is needed: In the development of inflammation and defense against germs and bacteria.